jpt13653903/ALCHA/Wiki/MarkDown/Home.md

 ALCHA provides a procedural programming model for combinational circuits, as well as state machines.
 Any function that does not contain an embedded state machine is considered combinational and can be called from anywhere.
 A function that contains an embedded state machine can only be called from within another state machine.

 ## 6.1 Combinational Functions
 Functions in ALCHA are defined in similar fashion as C, as illustrated in the example below.
 The function name is used as a temporary signal (or variable) for the return value.
+The parameter types do not need to be defined in the function, but can be inferred from the input parameters when the function is called.
+When the types are specified, the parameter types form part of the function name, so that many functions of the same name, but different parameter types, can be defined.

     :::C++
-    sig'8 Add(sig'8 A, sig'8 B){
+    sig'8 Add(A, B){
      return A + B; // This is short-hand for "Add = A + B; return;" }
     sig'8 x, y, z;